 The ability to analyze a variety of content at once and use that information to better personalize content helps brands reduce wasted space while also keeping customers from getting sick and tired of seeing the same content over and over again.
 The frequency of this content is also tracked, and the results will influence how marketers decide to restrategize.

 Customers are used to the ease of having the world at their fingertips and of their devices better predicting their wants and needs.
 With ID graphs, marketers can take advantage of this trend and use it to their advantage to both ensure better performance as well as lessen the chance of wasting resources.

 Identifying and engaging customers in a way that’s meaningful and authentic also instill faith in your brand and gives it credibility.
 If customers know they can rely on you to provide them with exactly what they need, they are more likely to stay engaged.

 At Lotame, we want you to find your people, which is why we offer Cartographer, a people-based ID solution to help you thrive in the ever-changing world of digital advertising.
 Made for today’s digital challenges and future-proofed for tomorrow’s, Cartographer delivers consistent, complete, and compliant data connections for greater scale and precision.

 We maintain our reputation as the leading independent data solutions provider by putting our clients first.
 We will help you create identity graphs that you can use to optimize performance, enhance customer engagement and offer better and more effective promotions.

 Get in touch and request a demo today.

-Nearly 75% of the marketing & publishing executives we’ve surveyed are currently using an identity graph solution or plan to use it in the next 6 months to 1 year in a post-cookie world.
-See what other insights we’ve uncovered from these decision-makers, get a complimentary copy of our global report.
+Half of marketing & publishing executives we’ve surveyed currently work with an identity partner, while 3 in 4 are keen to test new or further partners in the near future.
+See what other insights we’ve uncovered from these decision-makers, in the latest version of our new global report.